redhat-italy/rht-summit2019-saga/readme.md

  - Insurance Service (image quay.io/bridlos/insurance-service-quarkus) on port 8080
  - Payment Service (image quay.io/bridlos/payment-service-quarkus) on port 8080

+ Elastic Search and Kibana are not insatlled in Openshift (available only for local installation).

  Run a simulation:

 ```bash